Front Palace: Rattanakosin period

+Maha Sura Singhanat, the first Front Palace lord of the Rattanakosin Kingdom, oversaw the initial construction of the palace complex (pictured circa 1890) as his official residence.
+The grounds now house the Bangkok National Museum.

 With the foundation of the Chakri dynasty in 1782, Phutthayotfa Chulalok made his younger brother Bunma the Front Palace (as Maha Sura Singhanat).
 Maha Sura Singhanat supervised the construction of Front Palace in Bangkok.
 Later Front Palaces continued the expansion of the palace.
 Prince Itsarasunthon was the only Front Palace who did not reside in the Front Palace but instead lived at the Thonburi Palace.
 Ironically, with the exception of Prince Itsarasunthon (who succeeded to the throne as Phutthaloetla Naphalai), none of the Rattanakosin Front Palaces were actually crowned as they were mostly the monarch's siblings.
 During this time the Vice-King resided in the Front Palace (วังหน้า: Wang Na) north of the Grand Palace, which is now the main building of the Bangkok National Museum.

 The Front Palaces during the Rattanakosin period wielded great power, with their own private army and even a navy.
 In 1851, King Mongkut made his brother Pinklao the Front Palace and then crowned him as a King equal in rank to himself, as was the case of Naresuan and Ekatotsarot.
-Pinklao also received all the styles and titles usually reserved only for the monarch; to Europeans he refers to himself as the Second King.
+Pinklao also received all the styles and titles usually reserved only for the monarch; to Europeans he referred to himself as the "Second King".
 In 1868, after the coronation of young Chulalongkorn, his regent Sri Suriwongse arranged the grant of the title of Front Palace to Pinklao's son Prince Yingyot as Front Palace Wichaichan.

 Though the office had been superseded, Mahidol Adulyadej, the Prince Father was posthumously given an equivalent rank.